nayfin/demo-co-old/README.md

 ## Resources

 Alfredo Perez has a great series on publishing libraries with Nx.
 He even goes into implementing a CI/CD pipeline with Travis [here](https://medium.com/@alfredo.perez.q/publish-angular-library-documentation-created-with-nx-using-travisci-and-github-pages-27854598239c).

+If you'd really dive deep, [here](https://blog.angular.io/how-we-use-angular-at-the-gdf-cd17807a9bd2) is an article from the Angular Blog on building an `update` schematic to automatically fix breaking changes when you make them.